Necronomicon: Fictional history

 In 1927, Lovecraft wrote a brief fictitious history of the Necronomicon.
 This fictitious history was published in 1938, after his death, as "History of the Necronomicon".
 According to this account, the book was originally called Al Azif, an Arabic word that Lovecraft defined as "that nocturnal sound (made by insects) supposed to be the howling of demons", drawing on a footnote by Rev. Samuel Henley in Henley's translation of Vathek.
 Henley, commenting upon a passage which he translated as "those nocturnal insects which presage evil", alluded to the diabolic legend of Beelzebub, "Lord of the Flies" and to Psalm 91:5, which in some 16th century English Bibles (such as Myles Coverdale's 1535 translation) describes "bugges by night" where later translations render "terror by night".
-One Arabic/English dictionary translates `Azīf (عزيف) as "whistling (of the wind); weird sound or noise".
-Gabriel Oussani defined it as "the eerie sound of the jinn in the wilderness".
-The tradition of `azif al jinn (عزيف الجن) is linked to the phenomenon of "singing sand".
+Classical Arabic lexicographer Ibn Manzur (1233–1311 CE) defines ʿazīf (عَزيف) in Lisan al-Arab as the sound of wind or the rustling of desert sand - traditionally attributed by ancient Arabs to the eerie voices of the jinn - rather than nocturnal insects.
+In the 10th century, Arab geographer Al-Hamdani (893–945 CE) recorded in Sifat Jazirat al-Arab that specific desert dunes were historically known as maʿāzif al-jinn ("musical instruments or haunts of the jinn"), tying the term directly to Arabian desert geography and folklore.
+British explorer H. St. John Philby documented this phenomenon in his 1933 account The Empty Quarter, describing how sliding sand dunes produced loud, organ-like vibrations ("singing sands") that local Bedouins attributed to the jinn, providing a field-observed explanation for the ancient tradition of ʿazīf.